Visitor Cobrowsing PowerUp (Olark Classic)

 - An agent notification will appear with a link that opens the session in a new tab.

-Your visitor will then receive a request to start a cobrowsing session.
+Your visitor will then receive a request to start a Cobrowsing session.
 If they agree, you will be able to view their screen.
 If they decline the invitation, you will not see their screen.
 You can choose to re-request if you would like.

-During cobrowsing, you see what the visitor sees.
+During Cobrowsing, you see what the visitor sees.
 You may continue to chat as normal, so you can use chat to provide instructions to your visitor.
-By default, you’ll be able to see the visitor's cursor by default.
+You'll be able to see the visitor's cursor by default.
 Visitors can refresh their page, and the Cobrowsing session will continue.

-At the top of your cobrowsing page you'll see 4 buttons that give you additional control in assisting a visitor during a cobrowsing session.
+At the top of your Cobrowsing page, you'll see 4 buttons that give you extra options to assist a website visitor.

-The Highlight button will allow you to click on a particular HTML element on the page (such as a paragraph, image or button) and highlight it in red to the visitor.
+The Highlight button allows you to select a particular HTML element on the page such as a paragraph, image, or button.
+The HTML element will be highlighted in red to the visitor.
 After you select another element of the page, you will automatically be out of highlight mode.
-To highlight another item, click the highlight button again.
+To highlight another item, press the highlight button again.

-The Full Control button allows you to scroll, click on buttons and links, fill out forms, and interact with other html elements on the page.
-Full Control requires additional permission from the visitor; after you click this button, the visitor will be asked to confirm that they want to allow you to control their screen.
+The Full Control button allows you to scroll, press on buttons and links, fill out forms, and interact with other HTML elements on the page.
+Full Control requires extra permission from the visitor.
+After you press this option, the visitor will be asked to confirm that they want to allow you to control their screen.

-To end a cobrowsing session you can close the tab window or click “end”.
+To end a Cobrowsing session, you can close the tab window or select End.
 Your visitor will receive a notification that the session has ended.
-Visitors are also able to end the cobrowsing session at any time by clicking “end”.
+Visitors are also able to end the Cobrowsing session at any time by pressing End.

-While it can be very helpful to view your visitor's screen, certain parts of your website–such as an input field for credit cards or social security numbers– may not be appropriate for cobrowsing.
+While it can be helpful to view your visitor's screen, certain parts of your website such as an input field for credit cards or other personal information may not be appropriate for Cobrowsing.